KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

     In summary, you need to place all files referenced from `SRC_URI` in a machine-specific subdirectory within the layer in order to restrict those files to machine-specific builds.

-+ ***Perform Steps to Apply for Yocto Project Compatibility***: If you want permission to use the Yocto Project Compatibility logo with your layer or application that uses your layer, perform the steps to apply for compatibility.
++ ***兼容Yocto Project***: If you want permission to use the Yocto Project Compatibility logo with your layer or application that uses your layer, perform the steps to apply for compatibility.
 See the "Making Sure Your Layer is Compatible With Yocto Project" section for more information.

-+ ***Follow the Layer Naming Convention***: Store custom layers in a Git repository that use the meta-layer_name format.
++ ***遵守Layer命名约定***: Store custom layers in a Git repository that use the meta-layer_name format.

-+ ***Group Your Layers Locally***: Clone your repository alongside other cloned meta directories from the Source Directory.
++ ***本地将Layer成组***: Clone your repository alongside other cloned meta directories from the Source Directory.

-### 3.1.3 Making Sure Your Layer is Compatible With Yocto Project
+### 3.1.3 确保你的Layer兼容Yocto Project
 When you create a layer used with the Yocto Project, it is advantageous to make sure that the layer interacts well with existing Yocto Project layers (i.e. the layer is compatible with the Yocto Project).
 Ensuring compatibility makes the layer easy to be consumed by others in the Yocto Project community and could allow you permission to use the Yocto Project Compatible Logo.

 > Note